 A powerful message from leadership about the importance of KCS and their commitment to its success is relaxing service level expectations for 6-8 weeks while the team learns KCS.
 (Interestingly, we seldom see the service levels actually drop).

-Coaching during Phase 2 of the KCS adoption should take 25- 50% of a coach’s time, so a coach should be responsible for five to eight people who are working towards their KCS license.
+Coaching during the Adopt in Waves phase should take 25- 50% of a coach’s time, so a coach should be responsible for five to eight people who are working towards their KCS license.
 When the knowledge workers are consistently following the workflow and creating quality articles, the coaching time will decrease from daily to weekly and eventually monthly.
 The goal is for the KCS Coach to develop others' KCS competencies so knowledge workers are searching, reusing, improving and, if it doesn't exist, creating articles with very little assistance from their coach.

 KCS Coach Workshop